 Originally developed for military applications, drone technology was quickly adopted by many industries.
 These autonomous or semi-autonomous flying devices provide unrivaled capabilities, offering new ways to approach difficult, dangerous, or challenging tasks.
 In the maritime sector, drones are rapidly gaining adoption.
 From shipboard uses to implementation on offshore energy production platforms and in commercial ports, drones can be found in nearly every aspect of the maritime environment.
-Drones represent a powerful risk management tool that can be used to protect facilities, vessels, and cargo.
+Maritime industry drones represent a powerful risk management tool that can be used to protect facilities, vessels, and cargo.

 Unmanned aerial vehicles (UAVs) – commonly referred to as drones – are aircraft designed to be flown without an aircrew aboard.
 They may be operated remotely by someone on the ground, or may use onboard computers for navigation and flight.
 Drones range in size from crafts the size of small airplanes to portable pocket-sized models.
 Drones were originally developed for missions deemed too dangerous or too labor-intensive for humans, and were quickly tasked by militaries around the world.